isc-konstanz/lories/doc/contributing/code.md

 - Make a limited-scope pull request.
 It can be a lot of work to check all of the boxes in the recommended [contribution guidelines](https://pandas.pydata.org/pandas-docs/stable/development/contributing_codebase.html) especially for pull requests with a lot of new primary code.
-- Tag lori community members or ``@pvlib`` when the pull request is ready for review.
+- Tag lories community members or ``@pvlib`` when the pull request is ready for review.

 ## Code Style

-Lori generally follows the the [Python PEP8](https://peps.python.org/pep-0008/) code style.
+Lories generally follows the the [Python PEP8](https://peps.python.org/pep-0008/) code style.
 Maximum line length for code is 120 characters.
 Additionally, the use of [Black](https://black.readthedocs.io/en/stable/) is aspired to ensure a consistent code style across the code base.